bitcoin-computer/docs/Library/api.md

 ### query()

-Returns an array containing the latest revisions that satisfy certain conditions. as specified in the parameter.
+Returns an array containing the latest revisions that satisfy certain conditions, as specified in the parameter.
 For example, one can obtain all revisions owned by a public key or all revisions of a specific smart contract.

 ```js
 const revs = await computer.query({